benjamin-bock/Grovers-Algorithm/README.md

 # 🔍 Grover's Algorithm Implementation

-This repository contains implementations of Grover's Algorithm in both Python and Q#.
+Implementations of Grover's Algorithm in Microsoft's quantum language Q#.
 Grover's Algorithm is a quantum computing algorithm that provides a quadratic speedup for unstructured search problems.
 ## 🌟 What is Grover's Algorithm?

 Grover's Algorithm is a quantum algorithm that can search an unsorted database of N entries in O(√N) time, compared to O(N) time for classical algorithms.
 It's one of the most famous quantum algorithms and demonstrates the power of quantum computing for certain types of problems.